culanomeara/adventureswithwood/README.md

 #### Comment Form

 The project comment form is what the user uses to post a comment on a project.
 This comment form is only visible to logged in users.
 The comment form comprises of one text body field for the comment and a submit button.
-The author is assigned automatically as well as the "created on" date.
+The author and "created on" date are assigned automatically.

 ![Comment Form](readme/assets/images/comment-form.png)